4.3 Fun with collections

 ⇒ #(66 111 110 106 111 117 114)

-We can shift the ascii value, convert back to character then collect in a new string.
+We can shift the ASCII value, convert it back to a character, then collect it in a new string.
 It is a simple cipher:

 'Bonjour' collect: [:c | (c asciiValue + 1) asCharacter ]